TheFloydDivisionBell/Z590-Aorus-Ultra/README.md

 ### OS Configuration
 - In the advanced settings of my ethernet I set the hardware tab to 1000baseT, "full-duplex, flow-control", Standard (1500)

+## USB Mapping

+What i've worked out so far..

 <img src="BackPanelConnectors.png">